AnthonyL22/runner-microservice/README.md

 Results configuration settings must be modified with a wildcard since you will have multiple result XML files.
 This wildcard will be sure to combine all test results into a single TestNG test report.

+IMPORTANT: Don't forget to add the <reportsDirectory> configuration to your Maven profile to ensure the TestNG results are correctly reported

 For example: **/testng-results.xml